 The largest of the new solar installations is at Rothera on the new messing and social building, Bransfield House.
 It consists of 36 solar panels, each containing 16 evacuated tubes.
 Even in cloudy conditions, the panels can heat the glycol fluid — designed not to freeze in low temperatures — that flows through the tubes.
 Once heated in the solar tubes, the fluid is then pumped through a heating coil that heats cold fresh air before it enters the building.

 In total, the panels can provide more than 15 kW of free heating from the sun.

 At Rothera, the system reduces the amount of heat that oil fired boilers need to produce, saving over 1000 litres of fuel each year.

 Bird Island and Signy have smaller solar heating systems that heat hot water for showers and sinks.
 These systems are expected to reduce heating energy requirements by more than 30%.

-During the 2008–2009 season, new measurements of the systems will be taken to calculate the benefits in fuel reduction for BAS.
+During the 2008–2009 season, new measurements of the systems were taken to calculate the benefits in fuel reduction for BAS.

 How does it work in the Antarctic?

 BAS has used renewable energy, particularly solar photovoltaic (PV) panels, for many years to power low energy remote field instrumentation and some small field camps.
 Through this early work, BAS has discovered that the performance of solar energy systems is far better than you might expect in such a harsh environment.